SarveshPatil6020/Netflix_dsml/README.md

 # Netflix_dsml

-## data visualization of Netflix Data Using Power b
+## data visualization of Netflix Data Using Power bi
-i